Aug

 The Cost Of Probate With A Will

-If a deceased person owned real estate or other assets of significant value when he or she passed away, surviving relatives will need to go through a probate procedure.
-In Texas, if the deceased had a Will providing for an independent administration, which is standard for lawyers to include in a Will, the cost of probate probably would range from $1,000 to $1,500 in attorneys' fees.
+In Texas, if the deceased had a Will providing for an independent administration, which is standard for lawyers to include in a Will, the cost of probate probably would range from $1,500 to $2,000 minimum in attorneys' fees.

-Depending on your attorneys' fees and circumstances, the total cost may be around $1,500 or more for a simple estate or $3,500 or more for a more complicated estate, if your loved one took the time to put together a simple Will before their passing.
-This may seem like a lot of money, but it is a steal compared to how much you would have to pay if the deceased person did not have a Will.
+This may seem like a lot of money, but it is a steal compared to how much you would have to pay if the person did not have a Will.

 The Cost Of Probate Without A Will

-If a deceased person dies without a Will and owned real estate or other assets of significant value which have not been transferred by beneficiary designations, administration of the estate or like procedure will be required at some point to transfer those assets.
+If a person dies without a Will and owns real estate or other assets of significant value that have not been transferred by beneficiary designations, administration of the estate or a similar procedure will be required at some point to transfer those assets.

 If strict statutory conditions are met, a Small Estate Affidavit procedure might be used.
-The fees for this procedure generally would be in the range of $1,500 to $2,000.
+The attorneys' fees for this procedure would range from $1,500 to $2,000.
+Filing fees would be close to $500.
+The states where this less expensive procedure can be used, however, are very limited.

-These situations assume that the potential legal heirs agree with how the estate should move forward.
-Without a Will, your loved one's estate may be divided up in a way that is not what they would have wanted.
-This can lead to disagreements within families and heartache during a time that is already emotionally difficult.
+Also, without a Will, your loved one's estate may be divided up in a way that is not what they would have wanted.
+This can lead to family disagreements and heartache during an already emotionally difficult time.

 These are just general ballpark figures for Texas, and the true cost for your situation could run much higher, depending on the circumstances.